JavaScript is required

 The new kindergarten year marks an exciting time for children and the early childhood education sector.
-Thousands of children will be starting Three- and Four-Year-Old Kindergarten, and 6 local government areas (LGAs) launch Pre-Prep.
+Thousands of children will be starting Three- and Four-Year-Old Kindergarten, and a further 12 local government areas (LGAs) will start to deliver Pre-Prep, following a successful launch in 6 LGAs in 2025.

 The Best Start, Best Life reforms are the most significant change to Victoria's early childhood sector in a generation.
 There will be many exciting milestones over the life of the reforms, including a growing workforce and record infrastructure investment.